JohnGoffCa/HiringTestHiredHippo/README.md

 Welcome to Charlie's Chocolate Kingdom!
 This is a SPA page for a contest entry page.
 It was built with Angular 2, with an optional backend written in Go.

+## Dependencies
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.5.
+This project requires [Angular CLI](https://github.com/angular/angular-cli) version 1.4.5.
+It also requires Go version 1.9.
+[Get it here](https://golang.org/dl/) or your favourite package manager

 ## Instructions
 install dependencies with `npm install`.
 Then run development server or Go server to access app.